jbuerkle/WoWsRibbonBingo/README.md

 the number picked by the streamer.
 Note that all possible ship restrictions are put into a random order every time a streamer has picked a number, which means the result of a given number will never be predictable.

+The other two categories of main armaments (aircraft for aircraft carriers and torpedoes for submarines) will never occur here.
+This means you will never be forced to play aircraft carriers or submarines, but neither will they ever be **explicitly** banned.
+Despite that, if you were to pick a ship you want to play before picking a number, then the chances of you being allowed to play that ship are exactly 50/50, regardless of the type of ship you want to play.

 ## Hall of Fame

 ### Solo streamer challenge (classic)